danneu/koa-bouncer/README.md

 Almost all the validator methods that koa-bouncer provides are just convenience methods on top of `.tap` and `.checkPred`, so use these methods to implement your own logic as you please.

+`fn` is called with `this` bound to the current validator instance.

+`tip` is used if `fn(val)` throws an error (it's wrapped in try/catch).
+The assumption here is that `fn(val)` failed due to exceptional/unexpected/ unhandled input from the user, a ValidationError is thrown.

 ``` javascript
 this.validateBody('direction')